MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 A Python data operator injects a Python function into the fringe fitter's operator pipeline.
 The function receives an ``MHO_PyFringeDataInterface`` object giving it read/write access to visibilities, weights, parameters, and scan data.
-While the python operator has full read/write access to these data containers, (they are exposed as numpy arrays), the C++ backend owns the memory, and any resize/reshape/reallocate operations on these arrays will fail.
+While the Python operator has full read/write access to these data containers (exposed as numpy arrays), the C++ backend owns the memory.
+Any attempt to resize, reshape, or reallocate these arrays from Python will fail.

 2.1 Required API
 -----------------

 Your Python module must define a function with the following signature.
 The name can be anything, but it must be a free function accepting a fringe data interface object:

 .. code-block:: python